nshanbhag2003/flight-delay-analysis/README.md

 ## Important Notes About the Datasets

 The original raw dataset and cleaned dataset are very large and exceed GitHub’s file size limits.
-Therefore, only the first **10,000 rows** of each dataset are included in this repository, under the folder `Data`:
+Therefore, only the first **10,000 rows** of each dataset are included in this repository, under the folder `Data/`:

 - `flight_data_2024_sample.csv`: this is the sample of the **original** raw dataset downloaded from Kaggle.
 - `flights_clean_feature_engineered_sample.csv`: this is a sample of the **final** cleaned and preprocessed dataset.